daniel-buza/polling-transformation/README.md

 ### About limitations
 The idea behind the shown solution is based on two assumptions:
 - that every network element is going support redirections (which might not be true in case of firewalls)
-- that the client is going to follow redirections (which is a common default setting in most of the REST clients, but the service can not actually proof or enforce it)
+- that the client is going to follow redirections (which is a common default setting in most of the REST clients, but the service can not actually probe nor enforce it)

 ### About architecture (direction of dependency)
 Although, it is true, that in this way the service is gaining extra complexity in order to help the clients